sorokod/Dropwizard-with-Gradle-and-Kotlin/README.md

 ------------
 A "getting started" Dropwizard project in Kotlin with a Gradle build

-To keep things concise, all code is in a single [Kotlin file](https://github.com/sorokod/Dropwizard-with-Gradle-and-Kotlin/blob/master/src/main/kotlin/KHelloWorld.kt).
+To keep things compact, the application code is in a single [Kotlin file](https://github.com/sorokod/Dropwizard-with-Gradle-and-Kotlin/blob/master/src/main/kotlin/KHelloWorld.kt), with a health check defined in `HWHealthCheck`

-To build and run:
+To build, test and run:

 ```
+gradle test
-./gradlew  build shadowJar && ./gradlew run
+gradle build shadowJar  &&  gradle run
 ```

 The app can also be run with:
  `java -jar build/libs/hello-dropwizard.jar server config.yml`